killerbee13/TIS-100-CXX/README.md

 - `--cheat-rate C`: change the threshold between /c and /h to any proportion in the range 0-1.
 The default value is .05, or 5%.
-- `-k N`, `--limit-multiplier N`: change the scale factor for dynamic timeouts for random tests (will not exceed --limit).
+- `-k N`, `--limit-multiplier N`: change the scale factor for dynamic timeouts for random tests (will not exceed `--limit`).
 Higher values are more lenient toward slow random tests.
-The default value is 5, meaning that if a solution takes 100 cycles to pass the slowest fixed test, it will time out after 500 cycles on random tests (even when that is less than --limit).
+The default value is `5`, meaning that if a solution takes 100 cycles to pass the slowest fixed test, it will time out after 500 cycles on random tests (even when that is less than `--limit`).
 This is on by default to minimize certain kinds of leaderboard cheese.
 - `-c`, `--color`: force color for important info even when redirecting output.
 - `-C`, `--log-color`: force color for logs even when redirecting stderr.
 - `-S`, `--stats`: run all requested random tests and report the pass rate at the end on the score line.
-Without this flag, the sim will quit as soon as it can label a solution /c (that is, at least 5% (cf. --cheat-rate) of requested tests passed and at least one failed).
+Without this flag, the sim will quit as soon as it can label a solution /c (that is, at least 5% (cf. `--cheat-rate`) of requested tests passed and at least one failed).
 - `--no-fixed`: disable fixed tests, run only random tests.
 This affects scoring, as normally random tests do not contribute to scoring except for /c and /h flags, but with this flag, the reported score will be the worst